djheru/simple-object-store/README.md

 # simple-object-store

-A simple persistence layer using a JSON file on the server or localStorage in the browser
+A very simple persistence layer using a JSON file on the server or localStorage in the browser

 ## Getting Started
 Install the module with: `npm install simple-object-store`